kiyan-777/MM2-AutoFarm/README.md

 - [x] faster
 - [x] safer
 - [x] smarter
-- [x] and accout for all werid possibilities (like a murderer killing you while you're tweening to a coin)
+- [x] and account for all werid possibilities (like a murderer killing you while you're tweening to a coin)

 ## Basic Features